 Troubleshooting file issues

-If you are experiencing problems with the Unity imports taking too long it's likely caused by the size of your export for your device.
+If you are experiencing problems with the Unity imports taking too long it's likely caused by the complexity of your scene for your device.
 The files need to be manually removed from the Import folder and resources for Arkio's resource system to operate as expected again.

 - Export supports a maximum of 2000 GameObjects.
 Avoid exporting scenes larger than 1000 GameObjects as it could lead to performance issues in Arkio on mobile devices.

 - Custom shaders may not translate correctly to Arkio, use standard Unity materials if your textures fail to import

 - Unity terrain is not exported to Arkio (Warning is shown when exporting terrain)